Get Career Guidance Grounded in the Standard

 Architecture Design (practitioner):

-[x] Designs services with clear API boundaries (PR #142)
+[x] Designs services with clear API boundaries (service-boundary-pr)

 [x] Documents trade-offs in design decisions (design-doc-auth)